qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 ~~~
 </div>

-`replace` is a great way to construct a series of very similar methods, as this example shows.
+`define` is a great way to construct a series of very similar methods, as this example shows.
 First I define `MakeSquare`, a macro that takes a single argument.
 Technically, `$T` can capture any syntax tree, but for this example to work properly, it must be a type name. `MakeSquare` uses that argument to generate a method called `Square`.

-You might run into a small problem when you're doing this: the parser is unaware of what macros exist so it has no idea that `MakeSquare` is expecting a type name as its argument (`replace` itself is also unaware of this fact, but that's another story).
+You might run into a small problem when you're doing this: the parser is unaware of what macros exist so it has no idea that `MakeSquare` is expecting a type name as its argument (`define` itself is also unaware of this fact, but that's another story).
 Because of this, certain types cannot be passed to `MakeSquare`.
 Most notably, a nullable type like `MakeSquare(int?)` will cause a syntax error.
 Use `MakeSquare(Nullable<int>)` instead.

 Before I give you the second example I'd like to introduce a special macro called `concatId`: